What is futuristic Radical architecture ?

 A place of great performance and a public space representing human art and the identity of the city of Harbin.
-Building wraps itself with the nature of the environment.
+The building wraps itself with the nature of the environment.

-Its structure is drawn evoking the wind and the water.
+Its structure evokes images of the wind and the water.
 With a curvy facade, this impressive building becomes radical by the magnitude of visual aesthetics in the project.